To tie in with the 25th birthday of the individual voluntary arrangement...

 Well, that’s a slight exaggeration, but if you don’t mind the ads (they’re shown about as often as they would be on a live broadcast) you can gorge yourself on:

 - Some of the finest comedies and dramas ever broadcast.
-I’ll just say Father Ted and Black Books and leave it there, but there’s lots more
+I could just say Father Ted and Black Books and leave it there, but there’s lots more…

 - Some wonderful (and often wonderfully weird) European dramas from the ‘Walter Presents’ stable